realworldocaml/book/en/command-line-parsing.md

 ```

 The specification now uses the `flag` function to define the two new
-labelled command-line arguments.
+labeled command-line arguments.
 The `doc` string is formatted so
 that the first word is the short name that appears in the usage text,
 with the remainder being the full help text.
 Notice that the `-t`
 flag has no argument, and so we prepend its `doc` text with a blank